 =SUMIF('Outgoing Stock'!$D$5:$D$16,'Main Stock'!C5,'Outgoing Stock'!$E$5:$E$16)

-Subsequently, you may apply the IF logical function to get an alert message whether you need to update the stock now or not.
+Subsequently, you may apply the IF logical function to get an alert message about whether you need to update the stock now or not.

 =IF(F5<=10,"Update Stock","Not Needed")